CarsonTolleshaug/CarsonBlog/site/content/blog/copy-paste.md

 - It can save time when writing boilerplate code (but I think many people underestimate the cognitive benefits of repetition)

 I'm not saying don't ever copy and paste.
 But next time you go to copy a big piece of code, maybe consider not doing that.
+I really do feel it can be an addiction.
+Good in moderation, but too much can lead to trouble.